wds4/pretty-good/README.md

 As of late June 2023, I am in the process of using the basic tools of Curated Lists and building a third app: Curated Nostr Channels.
 With the Channels app, the user can select a topic (a "channel") such as monetary policy, nostr development, entertainment, sports, etc, and see a nostr feed focused on that topic.
 Don't see a topic you like?
 Add it!
 The list of topics, their arrangement in a hierarchy (e.g. movies is a subcategory of entertainment), and pubkeys that associate with a given topic will all be <i>curated by your web of trust</i> following the principles and methods described in DCoSL.
 Among other things, this will be a great tool to discover new users to follow.

-tl;dr: My goal is for Curated Lists to prove that genuinely decentralized curation of knowledge is possible <i>in theory</i>, and for the Channels app to prove <i>utility</i>.
-Once those two points have been (hopefully) demonstrated convincingly, the next step will be to make an implementation that is sleek, snazzy, bug free, with good UX.
+tl;dr: My goal is for Curated Lists to prove that genuinely decentralized curation of knowledge is possible <i>in theory</i>, and for the Channels app to demonstrate <i>utility</i>.

 # overviews of specific apps